Dachshund Painting Feature with Fudge

 Sometimes the challenge with painting pet portraits from poorly-lit photos is just getting enough information to capture their features.

-But if the reference has enough detail and just lacks oomph, I can really play with the lighting.
+But if the reference has enough detail and just lacks oomph, I can really play with the lighting on canvas!

 Using the principle of dark on light/light on dark to make portraits pop is something I’ve talked about before.